anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 need the function provided by "example0" and may cease to reference it.

-Note that because RDAP extension identifiers are opaque, an overlapping successor is indistinguishable from one extension referencing another extension (see (#extension_referencing)).
+Note that because RDAP extension identifiers are opaque, an overlapping replacement is indistinguishable from one extension referencing another extension (see (#extension_referencing)).

 ### Evolving Extensions without Describing Changes